Rules

 Doors

-Doors can be locked, in which case a character with Thieves Tools can try pick it, usually with a DEX/Sneak check.
-If they fail, they can not try again until they gain a level of experience.
+Doors can be locked, in which case a character with Thieves Tools can attempt to pick the lock, usually with a DEX/Sneak check.
+If they fail, they cannot try again until they gain a level of experience.

 Locked doors can be battered down.
-6 turns less STR and Exert for wooden doors, and triple that for metal-reinforced doors.
-Metal or stone doors can not be battered down with mundane means.
-Roll an extra Wandering Encounter every Turn.
+It takes 6 turns minus STR and Exert bonuses for wooden doors, and three times that for metal-reinforced doors.
+Metal or stone doors cannot be battered down with mundane means.
+Roll an extra Wandering Encounter check for each Turn spent battering the door.

-Doors can be stuck, in which case a character can try to force them open in a Round with a STR/Exert check.
-If they fail, it takes 1d3 Turns to open the door.
+Doors can be stuck, in which case a character may attempt to force them open within a Round using a STR/Exert check.
+On failure, it takes 1d3 Turns to open the door.

 Doors can be listened at for a Round (but only once per Turn), revealing noises as loud as talking without a roll.
-The presence of anything quieter with requires a WIS/Notice check.
+Detecting quieter sounds requires a WIS/Notice check.

-To pass through a door, choose to make either a hard or soft entry.
-If not specififed, a soft entry is assumed.
+When passing through a door, choose either a hard or soft entry.
+If unspecified, a soft entry is assumed.

-In a hard entry, the party arranges around the entrance, bashes it in, and charges the room in a planned pattern of entry.
-They trigger any traps over the threshold and appear hostile to any inhabitants, but are capable of surprising anyone who might be watching the door.
+In a hard entry, the party arranges around the entrance, bashes the door in, and charges into the room in a planned pattern.
+This triggers any traps over the threshold and makes them appear hostile to inhabitants but offers the chance to surprise anyone watching the door.

-In a soft entry, the party arranges to defend and hold the door as a choke point, sufficiently far away from traps.
+In a soft entry, the party arranges to defend the door as a choke point, standing far enough away from traps.
 One Character quietly opens the door and observes.
-They have the opportunity to notice traps, do not appear hostile, but are incapable of surprising anyone who might be watching the door.
+This method provides an opportunity to notice traps and avoids appearing hostile, but they cannot surprise anyone watching the door.

 Encounters

-When the Party encounters a group of NPCs in a dungeon, either from a Wandering Encounter or because the room contains NPCs, then:
+When the Party encounters a group of NPCs in a dungeon, either from a Wandering Encounter or because the room contains NPCs, the following process occurs:

-2. The Players choose if they want to fight, talk, run, or wait.
+2. The Players decide whether to fight, talk, run, or wait.

-3. The GM rolls for (or chooses) the NPCs reaction.
-This frequently results in parley or in combat.
+3. The GM rolls for (or chooses) the NPCs’ reaction, which often leads to parley or combat.

 Encounters and Surprise

-Characters are sufficiently alert when exploring a site to avoid any chance of surprise, barring a set ambush.
-If they burst in on the denizens suddenly, however, the locals might be too stunned to act for a round.
+Characters stay alert enough while exploring to avoid surprise, except in the case of a set ambush.
+However, if they suddenly burst into a room, the denizens might be too stunned to act for a round.

-If the GM thinks this is possible, use an opposed roll.
-Represent bursting into a room as group STR/Exert vs WIS/Notice check.
-Represent sneaking up on a group as group DEX/Sneak vs WIS/Notice.
+If the GM deems this possible, use an opposed roll.
+Bursting into a room is represented by a group STR/Exert vs. WIS/Notice check.
+Ambushing a group is represented by a group DEX/Sneak vs. WIS/Notice.

 Wandering Encounters

-Every so many Turns, a GM should roll 1d6 to check for a Wandering Encounter.
-On a 1, the Characters will run into one during the Turn.
-The frequency of the check will depend on how alert and organized the site’s inhabitants are.
+Every so many Turns, the GM should roll 1d6 to check for a Wandering Encounter.
+On a result of 1, the Characters will run into one during that Turn.
+The frequency of this check depends on how alert and organized the site’s inhabitants are.

-The actual contents of the encounter are decided when the GM puts together the site.
-Not all encounters involve running into creatures.
-Some are mere events or situations that fit the site.
-In the same vein, not all encounters are necessarily hostile, either.
+The contents of the encounter are decided when the GM prepares the site.
+Not all encounters involve creatures—some may be events or situations fitting the environment.
+Similarly, not all encounters are necessarily hostile.
 Reaction rolls should be made for all groups of creatures.

-A wandering encounter starts when one side is able to see the other side, based on the map and available light sources.
-Usually this is symmetric, but differences in vision, light, etc may make one side able to see the other without being seen themselves.
-In these cases, the side with advantage may be able to achieve surprise.
+A wandering encounter begins when one side sees the other, based on the map and available light sources.
+Usually, both sides notice each other at the same time, but differences in vision or light may allow one side to see the other without being noticed.
+In these cases, the side with the advantage may achieve surprise.

 When to Roll an Encounter Check